eduardo-matos/lazier/README.md

 # Lazier
 [Dojo](http://dojotoolkit.org/) lazyload module that also works with media queries (when supported by the browser).
-You'll never need to load an big image on mobile ever again!
+You'll never need to load a big image on mobile ever again!

 ### Getting Started